Welcome to Duke Student Government!

 How do I join?

 There are many ways to get involved with DSG: applications for roles across DSG’s wings open at the start of each semester.
 Elections for first-years occur in the fall, while campus-wide elections occur in the spring.
-Follow our social media (@dukestudentgovt on Instagram) and this website to stay in touch!

 How can I contact DSG?